zfengg/StdSem/index.md

 +++
-title = "Schedule"
-tags = ["schedule"]
+title = "Schedule of Student Seminars" tags = ["schedule"]
 +++

 A series of analysis seminars, with an emphasis on the interests of the [group](/about/), normally takes place on Tuesday afternoons at 14:30 HKT in LSB 222.
+All is welcome.

 # Upcoming Seminars
 ## 2021